 A fan blows air over your unit’s evaporator coil to cool it, and another blows air over the outdoor unit’s condenser to discharge the absorbed heat outside the building.
 Suppose either of those fans isn’t working correctly – due to a defective motor, worn belts, or too much dirt and debris, there will be poor airflow.
 If you ignore the problem, it might lead to compressor failure, often the end of your air conditioner’s life.

 Congratulations if you figured out why your air conditioner wasn’t working and solved the problem on your own!
 We urge that you consult a professional for a thorough examination to avoid future difficulties.
 You can prevent future AC outages by having Stafford Services perform annual inspections and remaining on top of the maintenance schedule.
-Contact us at 713-667-3281 or drop us a mail here to schedule an appointment for air conditioning service in Bellaire.
+Contact us at 713-667-3281 to schedule an appointment for air conditioning service in Bellaire.